d4mation/wirehole-no-unbound/README.md

 ## Recommended configuration / Split tunnel:

-Modify your wireguard client `AllowedIps` to `10.2.0.0/24` to only tunnel the web panel and DNS traffic.
+The WireGuard client is configured with `AllowedIps` set to `10.2.0.0/24` to only tunnel the web panel and DNS traffic by default.
+Comment out this line to run all your network traffic through the VPN.

 ---